 What Passed, What Didn’t and How Your Legislator Voted

-Florida Legislature Takes Steps to Make Florida More Competitive
+Florida Legislature Takes Steps to Keep Florida’s Momentum Going

-- Invest in Florida’s economic development and tourism marketing programs,
+- Invested in Florida’s economic development and tourism marketing programs,

-- Protect Florida’s constitution from out-of-state and special interests buying their way onto Florida’s ballot.
+- Protected Florida’s Constitution from special interests buying their way onto Florida’s ballot, and

 Meanwhile, not all lawmakers were trying to make Florida more competitive.
 Some in the legislature tried to create a patchwork of regulations increasing costs on businesses, families and consumers.
-Additionally, there were a host of attempted mandates on job creator’s employment, including misguided wage and employment condition mandates.
+Additionally, there were a host of attempted mandates on job creators, including misguided wage and employment condition mandates.

 What Grade Did Your Legislator Earn?